Getting Paid to Your Bank

 Name Mismatch

-Your Stripe name must exactly match your bank account name.
+Your provider profile name must exactly match your bank account name.
 If they differ:

 Use your legal name on both